What is life insurance?

-Term life insurance is the most commonly chosen form of life insurance and also the most affordable - when compared to life assurance.
-This form of life insurance works upon the basis of deciding on a set time period and covering you for that - this time period is what is referred to as the term.
-This means that if you agreed upon life insurance that lasted for a 20 year term, you would be covered for that period and if you were to die, your family would receive a payout.
+Term life insurance is the most commonly chosen form of policy and is the most affordable - when compared to life assurance.
+This works on the basis of deciding on a set period and covering you for that - this time period is what is referred to as the term.
+This means that if you agreed upon plan lasted for a 20-year term, you would be covered for that period and if you were to die, your family would receive a payout.
 Once the agreed upon term has finished, your cover will expire and your family will no longer receive a payout in the event of your death.

 The answer to this question changes depending on the type of insurance policy that you take out.
-If you take out a level term insurance policy, the amount that you receive as a payout will stay the same no matter when you die - as long as you die within the term of the policy.
+If you take out a level term insurance policy, the amount that you receive as a payout will stay the same no matter when you die - provided you die within the term of the policy.

-The vast majority of life insurance plans offer what they refer to as "guaranteed" premiums, this means that the amount that you pay is fixed throughout the entirety of the plan and you don't need to worry about them changing unexpectedly.
-This is definitely worth checking in the fine print before you sign up to a life insurance policy because not all of them have "guaranteed" premiums.
-Some life insurance plans have what is referred to as "reviewable" premiums, these reviews normally result in price rises due to the fact that you will be older than you were when the insurance plan started.
+The majority of life insurance plans offer what they refer to as "guaranteed" premiums, this means that the amount that you pay is fixed throughout the entirety of the plan and you don't need to worry about them changing unexpectedly.
+This is worth checking in the fine print before you sign up, because not all of them have "guaranteed" premiums.
+Some plans will have what is referred to as "reviewable" premiums, these reviews normally result in price rises since that you will be older than you were when the insurance plan started.

-Some people find it difficult to take out life insurance if they have already been diagnosed with a serious medical condition, due to the fact that there are many insurance companies who will not allow policies to these people.
+Some people find it difficult to take out life insurance if they have already been diagnosed with a serious medical condition as there are many insurance companies who will not allow policies to these people.
 There are however some companies that will still allow you to take out an insurance policy at a higher premium.
 There are other companies that offer policies which exclude cover for the disease you have been diagnosed with but will cover you if you die from a cause that is unrelated to it.
 You should check with an insurance company directly to find out exactly what is covered by the policies they offer, this way you can find out if the plan is relevant to you or not before you sign up to it.

-There is a general rule that applies to life insurance prices in relation to age and that is that the older you get the more expensive your premium will be.
-The reason for this is fairly straightforward - that the older you are the shorter your life expectancy and therefore the likelihood is higher that you will pass away whilst on the plan.
+There is a general rule that applies to pricing in relation to age, and that is that the older you get the more expensive your premium will be.
+The reason for this is straightforward - that the older you are the shorter your life expectancy and therefore the likelihood is higher that you will pass away whilst on the plan.

 However, age is not the only thing that your insurer will take into account.
 They will also consider things such as your general health and lifestyle so it is important to focus on these things especially if you are older and looking for an affordable policy.
 There are still a lot of insurers who will cover somebody over the age of 50 and some of them will even do this without requiring a medical first.